talwrii/plugin-repl/README.md

 Other commands are provided which you can find the command palette.
 These allow you to execute a region of JavaScript without inserting the result, or read JavaScript in a popup window to run.

-To define a *command* (run from the [Command Palette]( https://help.obsidian.md/Plugins/Command+palette) use the [newCommand](#commands) function.
+To define a *command* ( run [Command Palette]( https://help.obsidian.md/Plugins/Command+palette) or a hotkey ) use the [newCommand](#commands) function.

-The code you use can make use of the [convenience functions and variables](#convenience).
-This may well provide all the functionality you need for basic scripts.
-But plugin repl also gives you access to much of [Obsidian's plugin API](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) through the `app`, `editor` and `repl` (plugin) objects.
+The code you write can make use of the [convenience functions and variables](#convenience).
+This may well provide all the functionality you need for basic scripts, but Plugin REPL also gives you access to much of [Obsidian's plugin API](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) through the `app`, `editor` and `repl` (plugin) objects.

 The `dir` and `fuzzyDir` methods can help explore these objects allong with the [API documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin).

 If you want functionality, such as commands, to [rerun each time Obsidian loads](#startup) you can put it in a `repl.md` file in your vault.

 IMPORTANT LIMITATION.
-Functions that you define are not shared between different invocations of plugin repl to share them you must instead define them as variables like so `var f = function f() {`
+Functions that you define are not shared between different invocations of plugin repl.
+To share them, you must instead define them as variables like so: `var f = function f() {`

 ## Documentation
 This page provides an overview of functionality you might like to look at the [Obsidian and Plugin Repl Cookbook](https://readwithai.substack.com/p/obsidian-plugin-repl-cookbook) that provides various examples of how plugin repl can be used.